OWAA talks budget, cancels B-52 event

-OSCODA – B-52 operations at the Oscoda Wurtsmith Airport were announced as canceled by the Oscoda-Wurtsmith Airport Authority (OWAA) at its regularly scheduled monthly meeting Thursday, Oct.
-20.
+WURTSMITH — B-52 operations at the Oscoda Wurtsmith Air Authority (OWAA) were announced as canceled at their regularly scheduled monthly meeting Thursday, Oct.
+20 at 10 a.m.

 Citing prohibitive costs and “higher HQ tasking,” the operation originally scheduled for Oct.
-24 and 26 have been canceled.
+24 and 26 has been canceled.

 The airport would have required to hold 30,000 gallons for each aircraft, which would have been prohibitively expensive for the military.
 Combined with the cold weather, the touch and go exercise has been deemed not worth the effort.